-The Masterclass Pathway has been written in line with the UK Academic Framework (Level 5-7) to guarantee that our students have undertaken a course of good academic and clinical standing.
+Level One has been written in line with the UK Academic Framework (Level 5-7) to guarantee that our students have undertaken a course of good academic and clinical standing.
 This means that students will have to feel comfortable engaging with new learning material, thinking autonomously (and critically) throughout the course and successfully completing the online elements.
 Students are then required to engage with written and practical/viva assessments and autonomously prepared clinical cases.
 All of this is required to pass the programme.

 Online format and internet requirements:

 For the course, students will need a desktop or laptop computer (not just an smartphone or tablet).
 They must also feel comfortable studying online and be happy navigating around websites and Facebook.